 Mikah also found herself in a core of high-tech medical personnel who'd mostly been trained in the military.
 For whatever reasons, they had been stationed or ended up on Inthe and decided they liked it.
 Those there liked it so much, they settled there.
 Still, Mikah was recognized as having skills and tech training that was very much in demand locally.
 So, she was treated well for the time she spent volunteering.
 When Zimzod arrived moving a few bodies, Mikah joked, "What'd ya do?"
 Feigning an innocence Zimzod had not known since kindergarten, Zimzod told her he'd only been a bystander in that situation.

 After that call, as they cleaned out the rescue van, Zimzod happened on a data crystal which must have fallen from one of the crook's pockets.
 Looking at it more closely, Zimzod saw that it must have been in someone's pocket for some time because that person seemed to have leaned against it while it was there.
 That pressure seemed to have cracked the crystal.
-Realizing just how little he knew about dealing with cracked data crystals, Zimzod decided to secure it more safely than the crook had and save it until he could show it to Emkir.
+Realizing just how little he knew about dealing with data crystals, much less cracked ones, Zimzod decided to secure it more safely than the crook had and save it until he could show it to Emkir.
 And, Emkir and Aali were on the naval station for the week dealing with the repairs on the Upgrade.Terin and Aiden's Not So Exciting Week

 When not dealing with security, Terin spent time digging into the on-station networks forums on herbal and related chatter.
 He also took part in the stent practices with others.
 Making sure to work out at a gym through the week, Terin also budgeted Cr 100 for "entertainment" over the week, not including bar visits.
 Terin also kept up with the other members of the crew and relaxed.
 The navigator also spent part of his week looking for a mesh-reinforced duster despite the very moderate protection and issues it would cause to his movement.
 Finding a distressed brown leather colored duster similar to his old one, Terin bought it for Cr 550.
 While Terin did his thing, Aiden had planned to spend Cr 100 on entertainment but mostly spent his time reading when not working on his stent-work with the others and keeping up on PT.
 Aiden also continued his SCUBA classes.Jocelynn's Shopping Trip